NottPeak/Ultraviolet/README.md

 | ------------- | ----------------------- |
 | Prefix | The prefix is the prefix that you want users to see.
 Ex: `https://example.com/service.` The default prefix is `service`. |
 | Bare | Bare Servers can run on directories.
 For example, if the directory was /bare/ then the bare origin would look like `http://example.org/bare/`.
 The bare origin is passed to clients. |
-| encodeUrl| EncodeUrl is how you want the URL a proxy site's visitors has to be encoded.
+| encodeUrl| EncodeUrl is how you want the URL a  site's visitors has to be encoded.
 Options include `Ultraviolet.codec.base64.encode`, `Ultraviolet.codec.plain.encode`, or `Ultraviolet.codec.xor.encode`.
 It is recommended that you use `xor` or `base64` as it hides the queries your visitors are searching and visiting.
 | decodeURL | DecodeUrl is how you want the url to be decoded.
 It is recommended you keep it the same as `encodeUrl`. |
 | Handler | Handler is the path to the UV handler.
 The default name and path to this file is `static/uv/uv.handler.js`. |
 | Bundle | Bundle is the path to the UV bundle file.
 The default name and path to this file is `static/uv/uv.bundle.js`. |